jexia/docs/docs/get-started/README.md

 You can [create](https://app.jexia.com/signup) Jexia account by using email or GitHub account.

-The first place after sign in, will be Jexia Dashboard.
+The first place after sign in will be Jexia Dashboard.
 Here you can observe all your projects and switch between them.
-Inside project you can do all management operations as well as organize collaboration and integration.
+Inside the project, you can do all management operations as well as organize collaboration and integration.
 The same operation you can do via ours [CLI tool](https://jexia-cli.readthedocs.io/en/stable/)
 ![Jexia Dashboard](./dashboard.png)

 You can create a project by clicking on the Create Project button.